marcellino-ornelas/templates/docs/guide/templating/settings/prompting.md

 ## What is Prompting?

 Prompting is used to get data from the user.
 Its exactly what you think it is.
-Threw the command line we will display a message to the asking for there response.
+Threw the command line we will display a message to the user asking for there response.
+The the prompt can also be answered threw the command line or threw the node module package for cases where users already know what they want.
 There options can come in all forms.

 Templates uses [inquirer](./TODO)
  to prompt for user responses.